hybridsjs/hybrids/docs/basics/descriptor.md

-# Descriptors
+# Descriptor

-The library provides `define` function, which under the hood calls Custom Element API (read more in [Definition](./definition.md) section).
-Because of that, the library has all control over the parameters of the custom element definition.
-It creates class wrapper constructor dynamically, applies properties on its prototype, and finally defines custom element using `customElements.define()` method.

-The property definition is known as a *property descriptor*.
-The name came from the third argument of the `Object.defineProperty(obj, prop, descriptor)` method, which is used to set those properties on the `prototype` of the custom element constructor.

-## Structure

-The descriptor structure is similar to what `Object.defineProperty()` requires for getter/setter property:
+Descriptor defines single property of the component.
+Its structure is similar to the property descriptor passed to `Object.defineProperty()` method for getter/setter type:

 ```javascript
 const MyElement = {